 In the aftermath of such events, the news media routine contributes to the idea that mass murder is a form of protest by searching for an explanation above and beyond the desire to kill.
 That explanation often positions the rationale for the murder within the realm of politics, whether we call it terrorism, resistance, or prejudice.
 This further sends the message that mass murder is political, part of the American repertoire of contention.

 The terrifying part is that once protest tools become part of the repertoire, they are diffused across movements and throughout society.
 It’s no longer just civil rights activists who use the sit-in; any and all activists do.
 Perhaps that’s why we see such a range of motivations among these mass murderers.
-It has become an obvious way to express an objection that the discontented can be sure others will understand.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+It has become an obvious way to express an objection that the discontented can be sure others will understand.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter and Instagram.